April 13, 2026

 How ClearFeed Supports Personalized Slack Auto Response

-If you’re trying to run customer support in Slack, the real problem isn’t “how do I set up a Slack auto reply.”
-It’s: how do I acknowledge messages fast, set expectations when nobody’s online, and still keep the actual conversation human.
+If you’re trying to run customer support in Slack, the real problem isn’t just “how do I set up a Slack auto reply?”
+It’s: how do I acknowledge messages quickly, answer repetitive questions accurately, escalate the right issues, and still keep the experience human?

 Here’s what that looks like in practice: